Advocacy & Litigation

 - Seattle, Washington: sued the City for placing a mandate on the level of health care large hotels must provide to employees.
 ERIC and the City have agreed to a temporary non-enforcement of the Initiative which is still in effect.

-- California: convinced the state not to impose any mandate on employers already offering retirement plans
+- California: convinced the state not to impose any mandate on employers already offering retirement plans and secured an exemption for ERIC member companies from CalSavers registration process

 - Texas: actively lobbied for telehealth in state and filed an amicus brief with the U.S. Court of Appeals for the Fifth Circuit in Teladoc, Inc. et al v.
 Texas Medical Board et al supporting the use of telemedicine.
 Governor Greg Abbott signed the telehealth bill into law in May 2017